salilshankar/trackit/docs/ui/trackit_dashboard.md

    - Phone
    - Tablet
    - Other
-3. Select the submit button to send the form.
+3. Select the option you need, then press the submit button to send your request.

 > 📘 Note
-> The submit button can be disabled while the form is being submitted.
-If it’s disabled, wait for the process to complete.
+> The dropdown includes an initial empty option.
+You must choose a value before submitting.

-## Validations and states
+## Tips and validations

-- Asset type is required.
-You must select one of the listed options (the initial blank option won’t pass validation).
+- The asset type field is required.
+If you don’t select a type, the form won’t submit.
-- The submit button may be disabled during submission.
+- The submit button may be disabled while the form is processing, preventing duplicate submissions.

-## Props
+- If your asset doesn’t match the listed types, choose Other.

-- onIssued (function): Optional callback prop you can provide to react after the form completes the issuing action.
+## API

-## API mapping
+Submitting this form triggers a request to:

-- On submit, the form maps to the following API route:
+- POST /api/assets

-  - POST /api/assets — issues an asset.
+This route is used to create/issue the asset based on your selection.